python/exceptiongroups/except_star.md

   # no context to do anything with it but to log it.
 ```

-*Control flow exceptions* are a different beast.
+*Control flow exceptions* are different.
 If, for example, we want to
-cancel an asyncio Task that spawned multiple concurrent Tasks in it with a
+cancel an asyncio Task that spawned other multiple concurrent Tasks in it
-TaskGroup, we need to make sure that:
+with a an `asyncio.TaskGroup`, the following will happen:

 * CancelledErrors will be propagated to all still running tasks within
-  the group
+  the group;

-* CancelledErrors will be propagated to the Task that scheduled the group
+* CancelledErrors will be propagated to the Task that scheduled the group and
+  bubble up from `async with TaskGroup()`;

-* CancelledErrors will be propagated to the outer Tasks until either the entire
+* CancelledErrors will be propagated to the outer Task until either the entire
-  program stops, or the exception is handled and silenced
+  program shuts down with a `CancelledError`, or the cancellation is handled
-  (e.g. by `asyncio.wait_for()`).
+  and silenced (e.g. by `asyncio.wait_for()`).

+*Control flow exceptions* alter the execution flow of a program.
+Therefore it is sometimes desirable for the user to react to them and
+run code, for example, to free resources.

-So suppose we have the `except *ExceptionType` syntax that can only handle
+Suppose we have the `except *ExceptionType` syntax that only matches
+`ExceptionGroup[ExceptionType]` exceptions (a naked `ExceptionType` wouldn't
-an ExceptionGroup with ExceptionType in it.
-This means that we'd see a lot
+be matched).
+This means that we'd see a lot of code duplication:
-of code like this:

 ```python